Cervical cancer: Microinvasive cancer

+Radical hysterectomy and chemoradiation

 Early stages (IB1 and IIA less than 4 cm) can be treated with radical hysterectomy with removal of the lymph nodes or radiation therapy.
 Radiation therapy is given as external beam radiotherapy to the pelvis and brachytherapy (internal radiation).
 Women treated with surgery who have high-risk features found on pathologic examination are given radiation therapy with or without chemotherapy to reduce the risk of relapse.
-A Cochrane review has found moderate-certainty evidence that radiation decreases the risk of disease progression in people with stage IB cervical cancer, when compared to no further treatment.
+A Cochrane review has found moderate-certainty evidence that radiation decreases the risk of disease progression in people with stage IB cervical cancer when compared to no further treatment.
 However, little evidence was found on its effects on overall survival.

 Larger early-stage tumors (IB2 and IIA more than 4 cm) may be treated with radiation therapy and cisplatin-based chemotherapy, hysterectomy (which then usually requires adjuvant radiation therapy), or cisplatin chemotherapy followed by hysterectomy.
 When cisplatin is present, it is thought to be the most active single agent in periodic diseases.
-Such addition of platinum-based chemotherapy to chemoradiation seems not only to improve survival but also reduces risk of recurrence in women with early stage cervical cancer (IA2–IIA).
+Such addition of platinum-based chemotherapy to chemoradiation seems not only to improve survival but also reduces risk of recurrence in women with early-stage cervical cancer (IA2–IIA).
 A Cochrane review found a lack of evidence on the benefits and harms of primary hysterectomy compared to primary chemoradiotherapy for cervical cancer in stage IB2.

 Advanced-stage tumors (IIB-IVA) are treated with radiation therapy and cisplatin-based chemotherapy.
 On 15 June 2006, the US Food and Drug Administration approved the use of a combination of two chemotherapy drugs, hycamtin and cisplatin, for women with late-stage (IVB) cervical cancer treatment.
 Combination treatment has significant risk of neutropenia, anemia, and thrombocytopenia side effects.

-There is insufficient evidence whether anticancer drugs after standard care help women with locally advanced cervical cancer to live longer.
+There is insufficient evidence on whether anticancer drugs after standard care help women with locally advanced cervical cancer live longer.